gangstakamikadze/hyperliquid-trading-bot-vault-automation/README.md

 # Solana Bundle Sniper Bot 🚀

 Welcome to the **Solana Bundle Sniper Bot**! 🎉 This is the ultimate tool for Solana token creators and traders who want to snipe liquidity pools, automate swaps, and manage their token like a pro-all while staying under the radar.
-Built for tokens with $100k+ liquidity (like yours! 😎), this bot gives you full control with features like bundle transactions, limit orders, and stealthy wallet management.
+Built for tokens with $100k+ liquidity, this bot gives you full control with features like bundle transactions, limit orders, and stealthy wallet management.
 Let's make waves in the Solana ecosystem! 🌊

 ---